| This blog contains affiliate links, see the links with the asterisk sign |

 For those of us that don’t do minimalism… Suitcases take away the stress of decanting your favourite creams, aftershaves and shampoos into smaller bottles.
 They also mean you can take those extra “just in case” outfits and extra shoes.
 Suitcases are much better for those going on a longer holiday or needing the extra room for post holiday treats!

--Not so great if you have lots of walking to do i.e. along cobbled streets to your hotel or across grass if you take one camping – Yep, I have seen people take suitcases to festivals… Just don’t do it.
+– Not so great if you have lots of walking to do i.e. along cobbled streets to your hotel or across grass if you take one camping – Yep, I’ve seen people take suitcases to festivals… Just don’t do it.
+All that mud and grass just gets clogged in the wheels and it takes ages to move with one.
+The small wheels just aren’t made for grass; dry or not!

 The Best Suitcase for…